Capital districts and territories: Papua New Guinea

 Port Moresby, the capital of Papua New Guinea has been contained within the National Capital District of Papua New Guinea since the country achieved independence in 1975.

 Peru

 Lima, the nation's capital, is contained entirely within Lima Province, the only province in the country not belonging to any of the twenty-five regions.
 It is surrounded by the Lima Region on all sides but west.

 Philippines

 The National Capital Region of the Philippines is Metro Manila, the country's seat of government containing Manila, the country's capital.
 Created in 1975 out of four cities and twelve municipalities of the province of Rizal and one municipality of the province of Bulacan, the region is administered by seventeen separately elected mayors and their councils which are coordinated by the Metropolitan Manila Development Authority, a national government agency headed by a chairperson directly appointed by the Philippine President.
 Quezon City, the country's former capital from 1948 to 1976, is also located within this region.

+Solomon Islands

+In 1983, the government of Solomon Islands gave the designation of Capital Territory to a 22 square-kilometre area around the city of Honiara.
+Afterwards, the Capital Territory was a separate self-governing entity, similar in status to the Provinces of Solomon Islands, although Honiara remained the capital of Guadalcanal Province.